-The DoD has been tasked by the Energy Independence and Security Act of 2007 and EO 13514-Federal Leadership in Environmental, Energy, and Economic Performance to conserve and protect water through increased resources efficiency, reuse, and management. result, sustainable As а stormwater management strategies are being incorporated throughout the military's built environment to manage stormwater in ways that with natural hydrologic work Collectively, systems. those strategies are called Low Impact Development (LID).
+The DoD has been tasked by the Energy Independence and Security Act of 2007 and EO 13514-Federal Leadership in Environmental, Energy, and Economic Performance to conserve and protect water resources through increased efficiency, reuse, and management. result, sustainable stormwater management strategies are being incorporated throughout the military's built environment to manage stormwater in ways that work with natural hydrologic Collectively, systems. those strategies are called Low Impact Development (LID).

 Incorporating LID technologies, or LID BMPs, in designated historic districts requires advanced planning, site analysis, federal compliance with and coordination regulations, between diverse stakeholders.
-This field guide explains the complex interaction between regulatory requirements and the physical environment to assist cultural resource managers in coordinating with all stakeholders to successfully plan and implement sustainable stormwater management systems.
+This field guide explains the complex interaction between regulatory requirements and the physical environment to assist cultural resource managers in coordinating all stakeholders successfully plan and implement sustainable stormwater management systems.

-Ellen R. Hartman September 2015
+Ellen R. Hartman September 2015 Project 14-752

-Project 14-752